mwgabby-li/Mab/ReadMe.md

 ## Self assessment

-INSTRUCTIONS:
-* Self assessment of your project: for each criterion described on the final project specs, choose a score (1, 2, 3) and explain your reason for the score in 1-2 sentences.
-* Have you gone beyond the base requirements?
-How so?

 ### Language Completeness: 3/3
 * All exercises have been incorporated into the language, as well as two optional features (booleans and the ternary operator) and the type checker.